Kugelblitz-26/NovelRecommender/README.md

 # NovelRecommender
-Recommend similar Novel from input or user
+Recommend similar Novel from input or user.